Guru Granth Sahib: Other recurring composition styles

 Each raga section contains the typical compositions of the Gurus in chronological order by Guru (who wrote in that raga) followed by the typical compositions of the bhagats at the end however some form of certain types of special compositions such as the common recurring Vaars (longer ballad type poems), Chhands (poems based on an annunciation metre), Ashtapadiyan (contemplative measure), Pehre (poems on the four parts of the day), Haftawaar or Var Sat (poems about the seven days of the week), Bara Maha (poems based on the twelve months of the year), Thhithi (astrological poems based on the fifteen lunar dates) themes are found near the end of the most raga sections.

 Meaning and role in Sikhism

 In 1708, Guru Gobind Singh conferred the title of "Guru of the Sikhs" upon the Adi Granth.
 The event was recorded in a Bhatt Vahi (a bard's scroll) by an eyewitness, Narbud Singh, who was a bard at the Rajput rulers' court associated with gurus.
 Sikhs since then have accepted the Guru Granth Sahib, the sacred scripture, as their eternal-living guru, as the embodiment of the ten Sikh Gurus, the highest religious and spiritual guide for Sikhs.
 It plays a central role in guiding the Sikh's way of life.
+As per Nikky-Guninder Singh Kaur, the Granth is revered by Sikhs both for being the actual physical body of the guru and also in an abstract sense as a metaphysical body of the collective works of the gurus.